 A writer’s house is such an odd museum – With all their private, not-for-public touch.
 Does it forever colour how we see them, Or just amount to telling little much ?
 Must we rifle through their dirty laundry, And publish all their letters, kiss-and-tell ?
 And then complain they put us in a quand’ry Of seeing flaws when knowing them too-well.
 So why does hero-worship seek these holy relics, anyway ?
 And basing truth on only what they claim the gossip-mongers say ?
 Although I guess some writers would adore the fame they have today, And sure, let all the crowds come snooping round their hallowed ground… But as for me, if my words work there due, Don’t let the creeps come crawling through my caches – But burn my house, and all its contents too – And leave the pervy fanboys only ashes.

 Two dancing birds, Beaks apart, as if in song – As they circle through the cloudy, milky sky.
 One windsocked weeping willow, Slanted, yet still strong, And three folks on a hump-backed bridge nearby.
 Could it be they’re fishing ?
 Or waiting for the boat ?
 Though it hasn’t got a sail – perhaps a punt ?
-Upon the other bank Is a house that looks afloat, Sporting plenty of blue shrubbery infront.
+Upon the other bank Is a house that looks afloat, Sporting plenty of round shrubbery infront.
 And over here, behind a zig-zag fence, A squat pagoda, That’s sheltered by a spreading ping-pong tree.
 And round the edge are squares and scales, And flowers for a coda, A busyness of cobalt for our tea.
-I stared and stared at China On those Sunday afternoons, Round at Grandma’s, in her cottage with the gate.
+I stared and stared at China On those Sunday afternoons, When round at Gran’s, for tea and crumpets from the grate.
 The disappearing cake Revealed the timeless blue lagoons – So very Eastern, yet so English, on a plate.

 It is uncertain when the first examples of Willow Pattern appeared, although Wikipedia suggests they could have been produced by Spode in 1790.
 They are, of course, a classic example of cultural appropriation – and thank goodness they were !
 Genuine Chinese porcelain at this time was very expensive, and modern pecksniffs would have seen to it that it remianed so, and that the hard-working families of Britain should be denied the beauty and broadened horizons that came with their roast beef and Yorkshires.